Robinpig/Note/docs/CS/Java/JDK/JDK.md

 ## Introduction

+> [!NOTE]
 > Java is a blue collar language.
 It’s not PhD thesis material but a language for a job.
 >
 > -- by James Gosling